docarray/docarray/README.md

 > that DocArray is fully compatible with FastAPI!
 > Also, we have a [dedicated section](#coming-from-fastapi) just for you!

-Whenever you want to send your data you need to serialize it, so let's take a look at how that works with DocArray:
+Whenever you want to send your data, you need to serialize it, so let's take a look at how that works with DocArray:

 ```python
 from docarray import BaseDoc